coatyio/coaty-js/docs/man/developer-guide.md

    mDNS service (optional).
 Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DHCP.
 * `onReady`: callback function to be invoked when broker is ready (default none).
-* `moscaSettings`: if given, these settings completely override the default mosca settings computed by the other options.

 ### Generate project meta info at build time